NeoDerm/Recycler-View-Quiz/README.md

 - Data are not fully the same as the original data.
 Only necessary data are provided.
 - You should call DataHelper().getData() to retrieve the data.
 - Data are shuffled every time.
+- You do not need to modify the Dummy Data.

 ### Bonus